 Any type of problem in the lower part of your spine can have a negative impact on the sciatic nerve.
 The symptoms of sciatica will differ depending on the afflicted spinal nerve and how badly the irritation or compression is.
 Even if episodes subside, the pain of sciatica will persist until you address the underlying cause of the problem.

 What are the First Signs of Sciatica?

 In the majority of cases, sciatica will affect only one side of the lower body.
-The pain can start as a twinge in the lower back and extend all the way down through the back of the thigh into the foot and toes depending on the location of the problem along the pathway of the nerve.
+The pain can start as a twinge in the lower back and extend all the way down through the back of the thigh into the foot and toes.
+It is depending on the location of the problem along the pathway of the nerve.
 For some people, sciatica symptoms can be sporadic, infrequent, and mildly irritating.
 For others, sciatica can be debilitating and severe, causing pain, weakness, and numbness.
-The pain is usually described as sharp, burning, or searing rather than a dull ache or throbbing pain.
+The pain is usually sharp, burning, or searing rather than a dull ache or throbbing pain.
 The most common sciatica symptoms include:

 - Lower back pain

 - Pain in the buttock or back of the leg